njovin/scavenger-hunt/index.md

 If a Kangaroo and Tigger lived at Jack's house where would they like to play?

-Every day somebody in a blue shirt comes to Jack's house in a little white car.
+Every day somebody in a blue shirt and little comes to Jack's house in a little white car and drops things off.
 Maybe he left you something today.

 You can use the [editor on GitHub](https://github.com/njovin/scavenger-hunt/edit/master/index.md) to maintain and preview the content for your website in Markdown files.